Published on

 Even a shared doc or spreadsheet can do the job.
 The point isn’t to create paperwork, but to keep continuity.
 When you revisit the build later, you’ll know which prompts produced reliable results and which ones to avoid repeating.

-Teams that document as they go tend to move faster over time.
-They don’t have to start from scratch or “reverse engineer” their own builds months later.
+Teams that document as they go tend to move faster over time, since they don’t have to start from scratch or “reverse engineer” their own builds months later.

 7. Build with security and secrets in mind